sgros/activity_flow_plugin/README.md

 ### Plugin installation

-To install plugin, download plugin jar file located in release tab of this project (https://github.com/Crash10/code_tree_plugin/releases).
+To install plugin, download plugin jar file located in release tab of this project (https://github.com/Crash10/activity_flow_plugin/releases).
 After downloading, in Android Studio go to: File > Settings > Plugins > Install Plugin from Disk and then find and select downloaded jar file.
 Restart Android Studio to apply changes.

+### How to use plugin